-Meet Business Faculty!
+Meet Business Faculty

-The Bachelor of Arts in International Business is based on the core structure for all business administration majors but is distinguished by a further emphasis on international business, giving students the chance to explore specific issues of doing business in a globalized world, including those of a political and economic order, as well as those related specific situations in marketing and management.
+The Bachelor of Arts in International Business is based on the core structure for all business administration majors but is distinguished by a further emphasis on international business, giving students the chance to explore specific issues of doing business in a globalized world, including those of a political and economic order, as well as those related to specific situations in marketing and management.

 In keeping with the tradition of American business education, the program provides students from diverse cultural and educational backgrounds with a challenging business curriculum in the context of a dynamic learning environment.
 Required courses are balanced between the theoretical and practical.
 Small class sizes permit most of the upper-level courses to focus on active learning through class discussion and teamwork.
 All courses emphasize the importance of clear and accurate communication, both written and oral, and require projects, reports, and/or formal presentations.